 Prior to bringing brugmansia indoors for winter dormancy, it’s a good idea to cut the plant back.
 Likewise, outdoor brugmansia plants in warmer climates should also be cut back to the ground and mulched generously.
 To ensure continuous plants, in the event something goes wrong, you may also want to consider rooting the cuttings taken during pruning.

 Wintering Brugmansia as Houseplants

 Some people prefer to grow brugmansia over winter as houseplants rather than allowing them to go dormant.
 This is fine.
-While some species of brugmansia may continue to develop buds throughout winter, in order to encourage blooming, the brugmansia will require significant light.
+As some species of brugmansia may continue to develop buds throughout winter, in order to encourage blooming the brugmansia will require significant light.
 Place brugmansia in a south-facing window where it will receive plenty of sunlight and treat it as a houseplant throughout winter, watering about once a week.